- Nouns & Pronouns

 Learn more about diagramming prepositions.

-Coordinating conjunctions are diagramed on a vertical dotted line between the elements that they are connecting.
+Coordinating conjunctions join elements that are the same.
+They are diagramed on dotted lines between the elements that they are connecting.

 Learn more about diagramming coordinating conjunctions.

-Subordinating conjunctions are diagramed on a diagonal dotted line between the elements that they are connecting.
+Subordinating conjunctions join dependent adverb clauses to independent clauses.
+They are diagramed on diagonal dotted lines between the elements that they are connecting.

 Learn more about diagramming subordinating conjunctions.